dokasto/Saidia/README.md

 # Saidia - AI Teacher's Assistant

-Saidia is built with [ElectronJS](https://www.electronjs.org/) using the [Electron React Boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate).
+Saidia is built with [ElectronJS](https://www.electronjs.org/).
+Saidia is an AI Teacher's Assistant that helps educators with lesson planning, grading, and more.

 ## Install